-Cloud adoption has been on rise since decades and has now reached a level that we don’t see any ‘non-cloud’ IT environment around.
+Cloud adoption has been on the rise for decades and has now reached a level that we don’t see any ‘non-cloud’ IT environment around.

-Given this tremendous rise, it’s no exaggeration in saying that every industry could be using one or the other form of cloud computing methods/processes in their regular activities.
+Given this tremendous rise, it’s no exaggeration to say that every industry could be using one or the other form of cloud computing methods/processes in their regular activities.

-While no industry stands exception to this trend, the government sector is getting on to the track on par with others in cloud implementation.
+While no industry stands as an exception to this trend, the government sector is getting on track on par with others in cloud implementation.

-The result is what we see around as government data stored on cloud, app-driven public services, cloud-hosted online services, web interactions and more.
+The result is what we see around as government data stored on the cloud, app-driven public services, cloud-hosted online services, web interactions, and more.

 Gartner predicts a two-fold rise in the government sector’s rate of public cloud adoption, with spending growing at an average of 17.7% annually through 2021.